 The language of money and the environment overlap in the word green.
 In a previous post, I wrote about how some businesses have turned to greentailing because it can be both economically and environmentally sound.
-Now the “green economy” is spreading to unexpected quarters: a recent article in Time magazine reports that Sicily’s mafia want in on the act.
+Now, according to the business2community posts, the “green economy” is spreading to unexpected quarters: a recent article in Time magazine reports that Sicily’s mafia want in on the act.

 The article discusses clean energy and dirty money, phrases that draw on particular metaphors I’ve written about before.
 Its title mentions the mafia’s “hunger for power”, a metaphor that refers in this instance to renewable energy but is apt in other ways.
 For one thing, when we talk about money, we often talk metaphorically about food, as Diane Nicholls’s article shows.
 Also, Italy is where the Slow Food movement, which promotes green living, is said to have begun.

 There is an obligatory joke about how the mafia cares only for “the other kind of green”, meaning money.
 This nickname owes to the iconic U.S. dollar.
 The dollar has related slang terms like green stuff, long green and greenback, the last of which originally referred to notes printed in green and black on the back that were created during the American Civil War.

 Many countries use dollars in their national currency, but greenback refers exclusively to U.S. dollars, as far as I know.
 A character in Saul Bellow’s A Silver Dish said: “A check?
 Hell with a check.
 Get me the greenbacks.”
 Notice how the informal tone in this dialogue is also conveyed through ellipsis.
 Normally we hear more complete versions of the idiom: “to hell with” or “the hell with”.
 Dropping the first word – sending us straight to hell, so to speak – stresses the casualness of the speaker’s delivery.